Lake Recreation Health & Safety

 Alligators & other wildlife

-Wild animals can be very beautiful and intriguing, and the desire to interact with them is often strong, and can be enhanced if the animals appear to be interested in, or unafraid of people.
+Wild animals can be very beautiful and intriguing, and the desire to interact with them is often strong and can be enhanced if the animals appear to be interested in or unafraid of people.
 Intentionally interacting with wildlife, however, can be dangerous to humans and to the animals and in many cases, is against State law.
 Never feed wild animals of any kind.
-Feeding encourages them to lose their fear of humans which often leads to bites, scratches or other potentially dangerous injuries to people.
+Feeding encourages them to lose their fear of humans, which often leads to bites, scratches, or other potentially dangerous injuries to people.
 Animals that become dependent on easy handouts can end up with serious health problems because the human food that replaces their natural diet rarely contains the specific nutritional content they need to remain healthy.
-In addition attracting animals with food to locations where people recreate increases the concentration of animal waste along shore.
+In addition, attracting animals with food to locations where people recreate increases the concentration of animal waste along the shore.

 Dogs and cats are similar in size to the natural prey of alligators.
 Therefore, allowing pets to swim, exercise, or drink in areas that may contain alligators is a risk to their safety.
 In addition, do not swim with your dog as swimming dogs often attract the interest of hungry alligators.